Get customized results?

 Compare natural gas rates over time

 Natural gas rates fluctuate based on several factors, including changes in supply and demand, severe weather, and government regulations.
-Nationally, residential natural gas prices decreased 20% from October to November.
-Of the states that reported natural gas rates to the EIA for November, prices increased in only one state and decreased everywhere else.
+Nationally, residential natural gas prices decreased 5% from December 2024 to January 2025.
+Of the states that reported natural gas rates to the EIA for January, prices increased in eleven states and decreased everywhere else.

-North Dakota experienced the biggest decrease in residential natural gas prices, with rates falling 51% from October to November.
-Meanwhile, rates in Massachusetts increased the most, with natural gas prices rising 22%.
+Mississippi experienced the biggest decrease in residential natural gas prices, with rates falling 22.7% from December 2024 to January 2025.
+Meanwhile, rates in North Dakota increased the most, with natural gas prices rising 6.6%.

 Compare industrial natural gas rates